Powers of Fair Work Inspectors

 On this page:

-Fair Work Inspectors are government officials appointed by the Fair Work Ombudsman under the Fair Work Act 2009.
-The Fair Work Act 2009 gives Fair Work Inspectors certain powers to perform their role to promote and monitor compliance with relevant Commonwealth workplace laws.
+Fair Work Inspectors are government officials appointed by the Fair Work Ombudsman under the Fair Work Act (FW Act).
+The FW Act gives Fair Work Inspectors certain powers to perform their role to promote and monitor compliance with relevant Commonwealth workplace laws.

 A Fair Work Inspector’s role includes: